Xogy/ArenaAPI/readme.md

 - SetArenaLabel(string name)

+- SetOwnWorld(boolean result) when players join to the arena it will create their own world with other players

 - SetMaximumArenaTime(int second) <br>This will set for how long the arena can go, if the value isnt set the arena will be there forever